linchrisdeng/myblog/_posts/2019-03-21-Machine-Learning-Optimization-I.md

 ### Cons

 1. Cannot guarantee convergency

-For Newton's method, it doesn't like Gradient Descent directed by gradient, it always tend to find the nearest **mode** point that means it may be trapped into **saddle point**.
+For Newton's method, it doesn't like Gradient Descent directed by gradient, it always tend to find the nearest **stationary point** point that means it may be trapped into **saddle point**.

 ```
 iter = 0 | w = 0.6 | gradient: -10.600000000000023